Tinkerforge/doc/en/source/Hardware/Master_Extensions/RS485_Extension.rst

 If your bus isn't absolutely huge you should probably choose "speed: 2000000 (2Mbit/s), parity: None, Stop bits: 1".
 If you start to get timeouts and the CRC error counter is rising rapidly, you might want to lower the baud rate.
-If you want to use a stack with RS485 extension in your existing Modbus network, you have to match the values with the other bus participants.
+If you want to use a stack with RS485 Extension in your existing Modbus network, you have to match the values with the other bus participants.